Introduction to Reference Designators

 How are they formed?
 They commence with a letter symbolizing the component type and then a unique number.
 For instance, resistors can be tagged as R1, R2, R3, etc.

-Why are they indispensable?
+Why are they important?
 They are pivotal for:

 - Streamlining documentation.